 What, then, of the young girls of the Martian colony?
 Their brothers might be sent to Earth for education at Eton and Oxbridge, but girls are made of sterner stuff.
 Be it unreasonable parents, Russian spies, or the deadly Martian wildlife, no challenge is beyond the resourceful girls of the Crater School.

-Praise for the Crater School Books
+Praise for Three Twins at the Crater School

 “What a brilliant wheeze, to transplant a girls’ school story to a steampunk Martian colony.
 Chaz Brenchley performs a pitch-perfect quantum shift that’s full of plums.
 If you’re a fan of Brent-Dyer or Brazil or Blyton, you will love Three Twins at the Crater School.” — Val McDermid

 “All the earnest charm of a British boarding school story, plus aliens!
 I wish I were a Crater School girl.” — Marie Brennan

 “Sheer delight from start to finish!” — Ellen Kushner

 “Three Twins at the Crater School is splendidly full of peril and charm.
 It calls forth very particular memories of books and mountain schools and the adventures of teenage girls.” — Gillian Polack